symfony/symfony-docs/cookbook/security/voters.rst

    configuration file (e.g. ``app/config/config.yml``).
 For more information see :ref:`service-container-imports-directive`.
 To read more about defining services in general, see the :doc:`/book/service_container` chapter.

+That's it!
+Now, when deciding whether or not a user should have access, the new voter will deny access to any user in the list of blacklisted IPs.